 |All Other Categories||4.00%|

-While the payouts for the Amazon Associates program are low, you earn a commission for every single product that a customer buys within 24 hours of clicking on your affiliate link.
+While the payouts for the Amazon Associates program are low, you make money for every single product that a customer buys within 24 hours of clicking on your affiliate link.

 But overall, you need a lot of traffic to make life changing money with this money making method.